electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/e-tron-gt/technology/chargingsystem/_index.md

 In conjunction with a compatible home energy management system from SMA Solar Technology or the Hager Group, the e-tron charging system connect offers additional, intelligent functions.

-For example, the Audi e-tron can take account of the needs of other consumers in the household and charge with the remaining power available in order to avoid overloading the home electrical system.
+For example, the Audi e-tron GT can take account of the needs of other consumers in the household and charge with the remaining power available in order to avoid overloading the home electrical system.

 The charging system also allows customers to define individual priorities, such as charging when electricity is less expensive under a variable electricity rate.